 If you think that I’ve made errors in my details, feel free to kindly let me know, and please link evidence.
 Thank you!

-This poster goes with my – meanwhile quite extensive – series of natural science identification charts with motifs from flora and fauna, which are likewise available from the Posterlounge (also via Amazon und eBay!).
+This print goes perfectly well with my – meanwhile quite extensive – series of Natural Science Identification Charts with various infographics from flora and fauna, which are also available from the Posterlounge (Amazon / eBay). ➔

-In addition, most of my guides are also available as postcards or small-format art prints at Artflakes [EU] and as printed products such as shirts, mugs, cushions, carpets, towels, blankets, curtains, notebooks, greeting cards, wrapping paper, stickers, magnets, bags and much more at Redbubble [EU + US] and Søciety6 [US]! ➔
+In addition, most of my guides are also available as postcards, greeting cards or small-format art prints, as well as printed products such as shirts, mugs, cushions, carpets, mats, towels, blankets, curtains, notebooks, tablets, wrapping paper, stickers, magnets, sleeves, cases, skins, bags and much more, at Redbubble [EU/US] and Søciety6 [US]! ➔

 Since I first started making those identification charts, I have acquired a fairly extensive nature science library, which I mainly use to coordinate characteristics, but in which objects are often misleadingly depicted or described – and that’s why if in doubt, it always helps to consult more than one book… Those are the books I look at most often here: